-- Defined by a 5-tuple (Q, Σ, δ, q0, F); Better represented by transition diagrams or tables; - Why "finite"?; - Why "deterministic"?; - total $\delta: Q \times \Sigma \rightarrow Q$ ; - Useful to model simple problems; - Only accesible part is of interest; - Accept set of words x such that $\hat{\delta}(q_0, x) \in F$ ; - Accept the so called regular language; - We can defined the products $\times$ and $\oplus$ , and the complement... - ... accepting the intersection, union and complement of the languages; - Hence, regular languages are closed under intersection, union and complement.
+- Defined by a 5-tuple (Q, Σ, δ, q0, F); For our examples, better represented by transition diagrams or tables; - Why finite?; - Why deterministic?; - total $\delta: Q \times \Sigma \rightarrow Q$; - Useful to model simple problems; - Only accessible part is of interest; - Accept set of words x such that $\hat{\delta}(q_0, x) \in F$; - Accept the so called regular language; - We can defined the products \times and \uplus , and the complement... - ... accepting the intersection, union and complement of the languages; - Hence, regular languages are closed under intersection, union and complement.